oweb36/mws-docs/Characters/Air Conditioners/NAEphthalene.md

 NEptha is a Panasonic CS-NE9LKE wall-mounted [heat pump](Air%20Conditioners.md).
 NEptha is a superior version of [JKE](JKE.md) and both a superior and inferior version of [Xeo](Xeo.md).

 NEptha's name is pronounced as Neptune and Naphthalene.
 The "NEp" is pronounced as the "Nep" in Neptune, while the "tha" is pronounced as the "tha" in Naphthalene.
+His name is derived from his model (NE) and Naphthalene.

 He was born in 2010.
 He is a cisgender and asexual male (he/him).
 If skin color mattered, he silver.

 [This](panasonic-amber-gemstone-ironoxide-deice-2010_cs-ne9lke.pdf) is NEptha's reference manual.

+### Name

+Since NEptha has a long name, here are several shortened/alternate/nick names for him:
+- NEptha (Old name, prefered)
+- NAphtha

 ## Personality